 Al Murooj Grand Hotel (3*)

-What to expect: Maybe not as fancy as some of the other offerings listed here, but more than does the job if you are passing through Muscat for a few nights.
-Many of the rooms have great views over Muscat and enjoy the spectacular rooftop pool to cool off after a busy day exploring.
+What to expect: Maybe not as fancy as some of the other offerings listed here, but it more than does the job if you are passing through Muscat for a few nights.
+Many of the rooms have great views over Muscat, and enjoy the spectacular rooftop pool to cool off after a busy day exploring.

 Family-sized hotel apartments in Muscat

 As a larger family of five, we find any sort of hotel city stay challenging due to the number of beds we need.
 More often than not, a serviced hotel apartment is the better option for us when we are staying more than a night.

 An apartment in Muscat offers not only enough bed space for everyone but the convenience of being next to shopping malls and food, self-catering (though don’t hold your breath on what cooking utensils you may get!) and facilities such as pools and kids’ playgrounds.
 Here are a few to try if you’re in a larger group:

 Millennium Executive Apartments (4*)

 What to expect: This is a great family option attached to the Grand Muscat Mall.
 You have access to a full-sized apartment with a kitchenette and a swimming pool.

 What will it cost?
 A night at the Millennium Executive Apartments for a family of 4 in a two-bedroom apartment plus breakfast included is around $240USD per night plus taxes.

 What to expect: This is a very spacious new apartment complex in a convenient location for many Muscat attractions.
 You can have the convenience of a kitchenette in your room and still access the pool and leisure facilities.
 This is one of our top-value picks for Muscat!